North Mt Loretto State Forest

 General information on hiking includes how-to and safety tips and links to rules & regulations.

 North Mt.
-Loretto State Forest features 2 miles of trail, which traverse the property passing through forests and around wetlands, one of which is wheelchair accessible.
+Loretto State Forest features 5 trails which traverse the property passing through forests and around wetlands, one of which is wheelchair accessible.

 General information on biking includes how-to and safety tips with links to rules & regulations.

 The 2 miles of trails in North Mt.
 Loretto State Forest are open to bicycles.
 The trails are single track and shared with hikers.

 The diverse terrain of North Mt.
 Loretto State Forest preserves critical habitat for both plants and wildlife.
 The combination of ephemeral ponds and flooded channels with mature woods provides an ideal habitat for several species including whitetail deer, salamanders, rabbits, turtles, geese, hawks, wood thrush, frogs, and raccoons.

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.

-North Mount Loretto State Forest features a universally accessible parking lot.
+North Mount Loretto State Forest features a universally accessible parking lot and wheelchair accessible trail.

 Amboy Road Parking Lot is located east of 6647 Amboy Road.
 (40.518196°N, 74.223822°W) Google Maps (leaves DEC website)